seacen/PTEBookingST/README.md

 Add the directory in where you executable is to PATH environment variable.
 Refer to this doc for instructions: [How to set the path and environment variables in Windows](https://www.computerhope.com/issues/ch000549.htm)

 ### Requests
-Requests is a python module for easily sending web requests to API.
-It is used for sending requests to MailGun email sending API.
+Requests is a Python module for easily sending web requests to API.
+It is used in the program for sending requests to MailGun email sending API.
 Run the following on Mac Terminal or Windows Command Line to install:
 ```
 pip3 install requests
 ```